GildedPleb/hab-guide/src/pages/how.md

 Nearly all computers which can perform the simple functions of store data, read data, and change data can do this.
 Even the originally conceived Turing Machine shown above.
-Yes, given enough tape, it can simulate a _MacBook_ as they are both Turing Complete.
+Yes, given enough tape, it can simulate a _MacBook_.
 This is a very powerful concept:

 > A Turing machine is a mathematical model of computation describing an abstract
 > machine that manipulates symbols on a strip of tape according to a table of